 This quenching step is the most critical step in making the blade.
 Get it to the right temperature, not too hot.
 Get it out and quench quickly.
 Then go straight to tempering.
 Tempering is the process of softening the blade up slightly, making it a usable tool and giving it the ability to flex back.
 Untempered the blade will be too hard, to fragile and can crack if dropped or even if just left overnight in some cases.
 Be gentle, you can snap the blade with your hands after quenching, before tempering.
 You only try to "quickly fix a bend" once, then you learn this :)

-Temper the 1084 blade in a normal kitchen stove for 2 hours x 2 times, at 200 C. There is an amazing amount of theory on heat treatment, this summary skips most of the discussion, trying to focus on getting a blade from a known steel (1084) hard and tempered as easily as possible.
+Temper the 1084 blade in a normal kitchen stove for 2 hours x 2 times, at 200 C. There is an amazing amount of theory on heat treatment, this summary skips most of the discussion, trying to focus on getting a blade from a known steel (1084 or 1075) hard and tempered as easily as possible.

 Now it is time to grind in the bevels again, this time to zero (sharp).
 A Scandi grind meets in zero, a flat grind stop at about 0.1 mm or more and then a final sharpening leaves a sharp edge at the bottom part of the blade.

-After heat treat it is common to file off a touch of the steel on the sharp side, to avoid any steel that lost carbon during the heating phase.
+After heat treat it is common to file off a touch of the steel on the edge, to avoid any steel that lost carbon during the heating phase.
 Before adding the edge.

 The below image shows the blade after the bevels are filed in and the blade is then hand sanded.
 Hand sand the blade by clamping it to a piece of wood and wrap sandpaper around something hard, like a file or piece of steel.
 The steel is now harder to sand than it was when it was annealed.